algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 \end{array}
 \right]
 $$
+If that value is $$0$$, the matrix is singular and the system has no solutions.
+Feel free to exit here, but if we want to be as general as possible the algorithm can continue even in that case.

-2. Swap the row with the highest valued element with the `col`th row.
+2. Swap the row with the highest valued element with the current row.
 $$
 \left[
 \begin{array}{ccc|c}